 The Shark Navigator Lift-Away is good to use on stairs.
 It's a bit heavy, it's bulky, and it has a limited range, so it's not ideal to carry up and down stairs.
 However, it does an excellent job of cleaning any type of surface such as bare floors or carpeted stairs.

 Good to vacuum inside cars.
 The Shark Navigator Lift-Away has a handheld mode, ideal for cleaning the car.
 It has excellent performance on low-pile carpet and it comes with a crevice tool to clean those hard-to-reach places between the car seats.
 Unfortunately, it's a bit heavy to lift and it has a limited corded range.

-The Navigator Lift-Away is mediocre to maintain.
+The Shark Navigator Lift-Away vacuum is mediocre to maintain.
 There are a few parts that need maintenance and they're not the easiest to access at times.